BY CHRISTOPHER DERIS, BOB SNEAD, CARL JOE WILLIAMS, GARY LAVIGNE, BRYAN LEE, RONTHERIN RATLIFF, JESSICA PETERSON, KIERNAN DUNN,

 Supplementing the mural on the front facade is a intimately scaled mechanical light sculpture by Rontherin Ratliff.

 The most colossal facet of Paper Machine is the kinetic, working print machine that dominates the lobby -- designed and built by artist Christopher Deris.
-Comically involved and incredibly complex, the sculpture, following a series of choreographed movements, will produce a one of a kind art print for the visitor to take with them.
-The output of the print machine is curated each month, and visitors may choose to rearrange the placement of the stamps within the press to their liking.
-No two prints will be identical, though they are composed of the same assets.
+Comically involved and incredibly complex, the sculpture, following a series of choreographed movements, produces a one of a kind art print for the visitor to take with them.

 "The completion of this project will increase our ability to serve the public five times over.
 Paper Machine will provide a space to enhance, amplify, and explore New Orleans’ rich printing heritage, while providing significant opportunities for artists and residents of the Lower Ninth Ward and beyond,” said Antenna’s Executive Director, Bob Snead.
 “We’re honored to receive this opportunity and we look forward to welcoming the public through our doors.”